How to Attract Waxwings with Berries

 What Do Waxwings Eat?

 Waxwings are incredibly social birds that forage in flocks year-round.
 But come fall, you might spot hundreds at a time descending on a single berry-filled tree or shrub.
 Waxwings are nomadic; where they breed and spend winter varies each year, because they travel to places where fruit is most abundant.
 A flock could show up almost anywhere in the country throughout the fall and winter months.

-Look for these drifters anywhere berry-producing trees or shrubs grow—woodlands, farms, orchards, suburban parks or your backyard.
-You might hear them before you see them, so learn their high-pitched sseee call.
+Look for these drifters anywhere berry bushes grow—woodlands, farms, orchards, parks or your backyard.
 Once you spot a flock, watch for peculiar behaviors, like waxwings passing a berry to each other, or a bird plucking fruit and tossing it in the air.

 Less widespread than their cedar waxwing relatives, Bohemian waxwings are found in the far Northwest and in states along the Canada border in winter.
-There are very subtle differences between the two species—Bohemians are grayer and have red coloring under their tails.
-When perched, white wing bars are visible on Bohemians (they’re absent on cedar waxwings).
+There are very subtle differences between the two species.
 Where the ranges overlap, both species might be spotted in the same group.

 Next, learn about cedar waxwings babies and nests.